We extracted the following metrics from CreatorDB’s database to address the most pressing question in the influencer marketing industry:

 “Can engagement rate predict social media growth?“

-But first of all, what is engagement rate?
+But first of all, what is the engagement rate?

 In social media, engagement rates can help to measure the level of interaction between influencers and their followers.

-If the engagement rate is high, meaning that influencer’s audience is willing to engage with the content, which allows the influencer to build trust and connection with their followers.
+If the engagement rate is high, it means that the influencer’s audience is willing to engage with the content, which allows the influencer to build trust and connection with their followers.

 The engagement rate in social media refers to the percentage of people who saw a piece of content (like a post on Instagram, a Tweet, or a Facebook update) and interacted with it in some way.
 This can include actions like